skinny85/eol-blog/metalsmith/src/articles/2014/i-like-checked-exceptions.md

 * the users might already be in a friend relationship.
 This could easily happen if the invited user clicked on a link that said "Accept friend request" in an email that was sent to him by our site more than once
 * the invite from one user to another that started the whole "become friends" workflow could not be found for this pair of users.
 This situation is less likely to happen - probably the only way it could happen is for someone (a hacker?) to directly call our REST endpoint that exposes this method.
 Even so, we must still handle it gracefully - otherwise we risk letting hackers befriend anyone on the entire site without their consent

 I believe that checked exceptions are a really nice fit for modelling these kind of situations.
-You would usually create a separate <code>Exception</code> subclass for each of the possible error conditions, and throw it inside the implementation.
+You would usually create a separate `Exception` subclass for each of the possible error conditions, and throw it inside the implementation.
 Then the method signature would look something like this:

 ```
 void becomeFriends(UserId user1, UserId user2) throws UserNotFound,